Planning the best places to visit in Edinburgh? Check out the things to do in Edinburgh, Scotland.

 Edinburgh offers several types of tickets depending on which zones you plan to be in.

-The city itself forms one zone, where you can use a single SINGLEticket for £1.80 or a DAYticket for £4.50 (valid for unlimited bus and tram travel within Edinburgh).
+The city itself is one zone where you can use a single SINGLEticket for £2 or a DAYticket for £5 (valid for unlimited bus and tram travel within Edinburgh).
 This does not include the Airlink bus from the airport.

 These are paper tickets (SINGLEticket and DAYticket), which you can pay for at the driver’s with a contactless card or cash (beware, they do not refund – you must have the exact amount).